marwa4/FPGA_ALU/README.md

 The slack has improved to negative 19 nanoseconds three times better than before, and the Fmax is now arround 37 MHz.
 Much improved.
-Via Timing report, the limiting critical path isnow wihtin the add_32 blcok and not the SQRT function.
+Via Timing report, the limiting critical path is now wihtin the add_32 blcok and not the SQRT function.